 Owls are best known for their hooting calls, but they also shriek, bark, hiss, whine, and whistle.
 Owls call to attract a mate and defend their territory.
 Young owlets will call to beg for food from the adults.
 Owls will hiss or clack their beaks and tongues in self-defense and as a warning.
 Listening for owl calls is one way to locate them.

 Owls are highly territorial and often live in the same area for many years.
-Unfortunately, their populations are decreasing due to loss of habitat and nesting sites.
+Populations are decreasing due to loss of habitat and nesting sites.
 Poisons in their food also affect them.
 Owls will eat rodents that have fed on poisons or plants that were sprayed with pesticides.
 These poisons then concentrate in the owl's body cause illness or even death.
-Owls in Big Bend National Park are protected from habitat loss and contamination problems.

 Did You Know?